 The Roxy had been purchased earlier that year or possibly the year before by Ed Tenquist.
 After he closed the theatre he open "Tenquist Trading Post" in the building.
 That use remained until it was destroyed by fire in the spring of 1977.
 The lot was cleared and nothing has ever been built there since.
 The Roxy was located on the southern 50 feet of the current parking lot for the Town and Country Insurance building near the post office.

 After the closing of The Roxy, Hinckley had no movies shown on the big screen for 44 years, that's when Brian and Shari Weidendorf opened "Grand Cinema Hinckley"!

 Ground was broken in April for Grand Cinema and construction began.
 Grand Cinema Hinckley was built as a four-screen theater in the summer of 2001 and opened on November 2, 2001.
 Our first movies were Monsters, Inc, Riding in Cars With Boys, The Last Castle, and The One.

-We added two more screens and the party room in the spring of 2003.
+We added two more screens, a party room, and our pizza kitchen in the spring of 2003.